TheWatcherMultiversal/pdfgui_tools/README.md

     pdfgui_tools

+## Install using a script
+If you do not have a Debian-based distribution or if you have a different package manager, you can use the installation script `./install.py`.

+To do this, first make sure that the `./install.py` script and the `./uninstall.py` script have the necessary permissions to run on the system:

+    chmod 755 ./install.py ./uninstall.py

+Now we can install pdfgui_tools by running the installation script:

+    ./install.py

+- Note: You can uninstall pdfgui_tools from the system using the `./uninstall.py` script.

+Now we just need to check if the program was installed correctly, for this we execute the following:

+    pdfgui_tools

+In case you encounter any errors while running the script, please read the error messages provided by the script.
+Additionally, you will need to install the necessary dependencies to run pdfgui_tools correctly.

 ## Start using pdfgui_tools
 To start using pdfgui_tools, run the  `pdfgui_tools` command, and a window like the following should appear: